chewyboba10/sushi-burrito/_posts/2022-09-07-AppLab-Quiz.md

 - Create different difficulties
 - Find a way to go to a quiz of matching difficulty using the dropdown menu
 - Users will be able to input their answers and the computer will be able to sort out if the answer is correct
-- Be able to show the final score at the end of the quiz
+- Be able to show the final score at the end of the quiz by abstracting the number of correct answers
+- - create a variable that defines the number of questions and number of answers

 ## Process